samkitchen94/canvas-editor-tech-test/README.md

 - User cannot use lowercase commands.
 - Errors for incorrect format eg using letters when numbers should be used and vice versa.
 - Error for when user tries to colour in coordinates for the canvas that don't exist.
+- Error for when user tries to enter a command that is too short or too long

 ## Things I have been unable to add in